 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ1000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the FZ1000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic FZ1000 Manual.
+Further information on the features and operation of the 5D Mark IV and FZ1000 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic FZ1000 Manual.